 About the Author

 Donna spends nearly every day writing a blog, called “Surviving Traumatic Brain Injury,” and preparing for her radio show, “Another Fork in the Road,” which airs on the Brain Injury Radio Network.
-Donna’s memoir, Prisoners Without Bars: A CAREGIVER’S TALE is scheduled to be published on November 1, 2018.
+Donna’s memoir, Prisoners Without Bars: A CAREGIVER’S TALE was published on November 1, 2018.